johnandrewsduvall/Project2/readme.txt

 		-Nested class that builds and defines elementary level questions

 edu.ncsu.csc216.movie101.quiz
--Coordintes between the front end UI and the backend elements of the question package as well and sending the filename to the question_libaray package and receving the question lists back from the question_library package.
+-Coordinates between the front end UI and the back-end elements of the question package as well and sending the filename to the question_libaray package and receving the question lists back from the question_library package.

 	||Classes||
 	MovieQuiz
 	-Class containing the logic for the package, implements QuizMaster

 	QuizMaster
-	-providedinterface defining methods used by MovieQuiz
+	-provided interface defining methods used by MovieQuiz

 edu.ncsu.csc216.movie101.ui
 -Contains the graphical user interface for the quiz.